 Why do we need zoning?

 We need zoning to make sure that streets don’t become a hodgepodge of buildings and uses.
 There are four principle types of zoning: residential, commercial, manufacturing, and business.
 Without zoning, you could build a fast-food restaurant next to a home.
 Or you could build a home next to a manufacturing plant.
-Zoning determines the size of a building including height, the required setbacks from adjacent property and the building’s use.
-Zoning also is used to create and preserve neighborhoods with cohesive architecture and land use.
+Zoning determines building size, height, required setbacks from adjacent property and building use.
+Zoning also is used to create and preserve affordable neighborhoods with cohesive architecture and land use.

 Who is responsible for approving a zoning change?